SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Pier 24

 If you were to just walk by Pier 24 near the Bay Bridge, you would see the same arched doorway as all the other piers.
-But now that you know there's actually a sizeable free photography museum behind that facade, you'll want to make your reservation and visit this little-known museum.
+But now that you know there's actually a sizable free photography museum behind that facade, you'll want to make your reservation to visit.

 Inside, you'll get a map of the 20 photography galleries and information about all the work on display, which spans from the early 1900s to the present day.